Auth

 - This is not OAuth and not a role-based permission system.

-Practical REST permissions
+Practical REST access model

 Code Indexer MCP tokens